mozilla-services/FindMyDevice/README.md

 ## How to install:

-1. Run `./install.bash` (will generate "./FindMyDevice")
+1. Run `make` (will generate "./FindMyDevice")
   - For Production level installs, you will need to also run:
-    `grunt build` in the ./static/ library.
-This will create a ./static/dist/ directory containing prebuilt items.
+    `make build-prod` This will create a ./static/dist/ directory containing prebuild items.
-2. Copy [config-example.ini](config-sample.ini) to config.ini
-3. Modify config.ini to reflect your system and preferences.
+2. Modify config.ini to reflect your system and preferences.

 ## Running: